-- oversight of practicum experiences; - teaching (classroom, independent study, studio, laboratory or clinical instruction, extension and continuing education, both on and off campus as applicable); - advising and service to the department, university, and /or community; and - knowledge of research impacting practice within the field of study.
+- 7.1.4.1 oversight of practicum experiences; - 7.1.4.2 teaching (classroom, independent study, studio, laboratory or clinical instruction, extension and continuing education, both on and off campus as applicable); - 7.1.4.3 advising and service to the department, university, and /or community; and 7.1.4.4 knowledge of research impacting practice within the field of study.

-Contract renewal of probationary clinical faculty member requires a review and recommendation from the Human Sciences Promotion and Tenure Committee, and the approval of the department chair and the dean, who makes the final decision.
+Contract renewal of probationary clinical faculty members requires a review and recommendation from the Human Sciences Promotion and Tenure Committee, and the approval of the department chair and the dean, who makes the final decision.